Lisa Leslie: High school

 At the age of 14, before Leslie had started high school at Morningside, she received more than a hundred college recruiting letters, including some from top Division I programs at the University of Tennessee and Stanford University.

 Leslie continued her education in 1986 by enrolling at Morningside High School in Inglewood, California.
 She made an immediate impact on the basketball program, starting every game for the girl's varsity team.
 She also joined the volleyball team and competed in track and field.
 She ended up being a state qualifier in the 400-meter run and the high jump.

 By the time she was a sophomore in high school, she was able to dunk the ball in the open court, even though she was not able to palm the ball.
 She was her team's leading scorer and rebounder and led them to the 1989 California state championship.
 Leslie was invited to participate in the USA's Junior World Championship team.
 Entering her senior year, she developed into the top player in the country.
 She led her team to a state championship averaging 27 points and 15 rebounds per game.
 She tied the national record for points scored by a high school basketball player with Cheryl Miller in 1990 with 101 points scored, all in the first half.
-She had scored 105 points but four of the points were due to a technical foul charged on the opposing team for a delay of game after halftime, which were later voided as the game was deemed to end after the first half.
+She had scored 105 points but four of the points were due to a technical foul charged on the opposing team for a delay of game after halftime, which were later voided as the game was deemed to end after the first half when the opposing team from South Torrance refused to play.